Back to Blog

 • Guaranteed payments are reported on Schedule K-1, Box 4

-• They're subject to self-employment tax for the receiving member
+• Per IRS Publication 541, guaranteed payments are ordinary income subject to self-employment tax for the receiving member

-• They're deductible by the partnership (reduce the partnership's ordinary income)
+• They're deductible by the partnership (they reduce the partnership's ordinary income)

 • Profit distributions follow the operating agreement allocation